SantiagoSalazarPavajeau/learn-blog/_posts/2019-11-07-learning_programming.markdown

 After this I felt dissatisfied with the type of jobs that were available to me but regardless, I worked in customer service and e-commerce and I had to continue with these jobs for some time.
 These unexpected jobs ended up being a big learning experience, in the sense of having to work with customers in high-intensity and high-volume commercial environments, and also in starting to explore working in the world of internet through e-commerce.

 Then, after 2 1/2 years of finishing college I was extremely lucky to be able to go back to school to a shorter 1 year business school program, which was not as tolling as a 5+ year md/phd route.
-This experience was challenging but it finally provided me with much needed clarity of what I wanted to do, and where I felt I could excel to advance in my career path.
+This experience was challenging but it finally provided me with much needed clarity of what I wanted to do, and where I felt I could excel to advance in my dream career path.

-I realized that I having a technical profile (science major in college) but also a big passion for cutting edge technology and innovation, working in tech would be an acheivable dream career.
+Having studied science and business I started to understand that the middle ground for between these fields was in organizations was engineering and innovation.
+Also, I realized that having a technical profile (science major in college) and also a big passion for cutting edge technology, made working in tech would be an acheivable dream career.

-Having studied science and business I started to understand that the middle ground between these fields was engineering and so software engineering would eventually become a posibility for me.

 Moreover, during the internship at the end of the business school program I ended up managing the company's wordpress websites and working with databases, which really put me in the shoes of a web development project.
 However, I did not know yet that my path would become specifically software engineering/web development as this seemed a whole other profession to what I had done.
 After this experience, while doing interviews for new roles at companies that I was interested in, I got technical questions which really reinforced me in the direction of programming.